Fossil fuel bosses, controversial invites and mixed messages: Here's how COP28 is shaping up so far

 COP28 is due to take place in November in Dubai and some decisions around the climate conference have already caused controversy.

-It's just over six months until the UN’s annual climate summit takes place in the United Arab Emirates (UAE).
+It's only a few months until the UN’s annual climate summit takes place in the United Arab Emirates (UAE).

 So what do we know so far about COP28?
 Here’s a look at the biggest stories.